 LinkedIn Content Marketing

-- LinkedIn is the most preferred channel for B2B marketers to distribute content at 94%
+- LinkedIn is the most preferred channel for B2B marketers to distribute content at 94%.

-- In 2018, Of 500 Mn users, just 3 Mn users shared content weekly
+- Of 700 Mn users, just 3 Mn users shared content weekly.

-- LinkedIn makes up more than 46% of all social traffic to B2B websites & blogs
+- LinkedIn makes up more than 46% of all social traffic to B2B websites & blogs.

-- 91% of marketing executives list LinkedIn as the top place to find quality content
+- 91% of marketing executives list LinkedIn as the top place to find quality content.

-- 92% of B2B marketers include LinkedIn in their digital marketing mix
+- 92% of B2B marketers include LinkedIn in their digital marketing mix.

-- Only 1 Mn users have published an article on LinkedIn
+- Only 1 Mn users have published an article on LinkedIn.

-- Around 45% of LinkedIn article readers are in upper-level positions such as managers, VPs, directors, and C-level
+- Around 45% of LinkedIn article readers are in upper-level positions such as managers, VPs, directors, and C-level.

-- Articles with titles between 40–49 characters perform the best on LinkedIn
+- Articles with titles between 40–49 characters perform the best on LinkedIn.

-- Articles without video perform better than those with video
+- Articles without video perform better than those with video.

-- 80% of B2B leads come from LinkedIn vs. 13% on Twitter and 7% on Facebook
+- 80% of B2B leads come from LinkedIn vs. 13% on Twitter and 7% on Facebook.

-Upcoming Launches in 2019
+Launches in 2019